cotam/petkeepa_frontend_challenge/Readme.md

 You need to use WAMP server.

-Install Wamp at D:\wamp.
+hoose the installation directory for wamp as D:\wamp.
 You can choose any other installation directory but it will only make setting up the sandbox more hard.
 But we are game if you want to take that as a challenge too.

 Create a database called pet in the wamp server MySQL and then import the pet.sql.